mdrzazga/getdata-project/README.md

   3. run R and set working directory to first level directory of unziped dataset
   4. run run_analysis.R

-Script produce two data frames:
+Script produces two data frames:
 * myData - selected data from SAMASUNG training and test data
 * myTidy - independent tidy data set with the average of each variable for each activity and each subject.